reimagined/resolve/docs/tutorial.md

 ReSolve framework provides a standard API that allows you to send commands to an application's aggregate using HTTP requests.

-The request body should have the `application/json` content type and contain a JSON representation of the command:
+A request body should have the `application/json` content type and contain a JSON representation of the command:

 ```
 {